 Convince your board of directors you can show the Return on Investment (ROI) of engagement in cybersecurity services.
 It seems simple enough.
 Get to the point.
 Show how investing in loss prevention services like cybersecurity will save your company money.
 Unfortunately, it is not that simple.
 Some may look at cybersecurity similar to the act of gambling.
 How much are you willing to risk losing?
 To answer that question, you first have to know exactly what is at risk.
 Would you leave your office unlocked for days to save on the cost of purchasing a lock?
 Is that risk worth the potential cost savings?
 Overcome these 5 challenges with cybersecurity ROI, then you will be ready to present to the board.

 5 Cybersecurity ROI Challenges

 The reality is that to be able to successfully decrease your risks, you have to continually take various actions to protect your business.
-Cybersecurity is not a one and done task.
+Cybersecurity is not a one-and-done task.
 Many leaders/boards of directors would love to invest once and be done.
 It’s important to educate leaders/boards of directors on best practices in cybersecurity so that they realize the value of continual evaluation and discovery of your vulnerabilities.
-Just as businesses get more savvy at protecting themselves, hackers evolve and advance in their techniques.
-Also keep in mind the critical component of cybersecurity awareness training for employees.
-Remember part of the big picture of your security efforts is to shift to a security conscious culture.
+Just as businesses get savvier at protecting themselves, hackers evolve and advance in their techniques.
+Also, keep in mind the critical component of cybersecurity awareness training for employees.
+Remember part of the big picture of your security efforts is to shift to a security-conscious culture.
 The saying “It takes 5 times for someone to hear something for it to stick” definitely applies.